How to be a good mom (like my mother was)

 4. Be joyful.

 Okay, not gonna lie, this isn’t always easy.
-And I used to get super annoyed with Mom over this sometimes.
+When thinking about how to be a good mom, I admit that I used to get super annoyed with my own sometimes.
 She was a bit of a Pollyanna (see above about compensating).
 But even when she wasn’t feeling it, she was doing her very best to see and inspire true joy in life.

 Instead of “have a good day,” she would say “make it a good day.”
 She was a silver lining-seeker.
 A fun-in-any-situation-finder.
 A not-much-a-smile-can’t-beat-believer.
 There are times when I wonder why more of that didn’t rub off on me, but it made her a really good mom to have, especially in the less good times.
 And even when it annoyed me, I unconsciously took something from it.
 A “What Would Mom Do” kind of thing.